CivicActions/style-guide/docs/styleguide/brand/logo.md

 +   On materials/ deliverables you plan to present/give to a client
 +   On official documents like contracts
 +   On business cards, email signatures, or other places that designate you as a representative of the company

-### Why proper logo usage matters
-The CivicActions logo is a key part of our brand.
-Our logo helps others recognize CivicActions presence in our work, partnerships, and relationships in the community.
-To state the obvious, the logo represents CivicActions, so it’s important to use it with intention and care.

-These guidelines will help you use the CivicActions logo in a way that’s consistent with our visual brand.
-Whether you’re using it for a critical presentation with a client, or more casual internal purposes, our visual presence matters, so please be mindful of how you represent CivicActions.

 ### Be mindful of context